Poll Workers - Kootenai County Elections Department

 Contacting the Elections Office with any questions prior to or on Election Day

 Poll workers attend one to two training session prior to an election day.
-Elections are held in March, May, August and November.
+Elections can be held in March, May, August and November.

 Attending training does not guarantee any further participation.